Cellane/chalk/_posts/2018-04-28-how-to-get-an-apartment-in-japan.md

 The only way to remove this one-hour restriction was to perform a first-time setup.
 Normally, that wouldn't be a problem, as any router I have ever seen is easily configurable via a web interface, but not this devil's invention.
-To configure this weird router, one has to plug it into a TV via the router's HDMI out and navigate the on-screen menus by tapping remote control-like buttons in a smartphone app.
+To configure this weird abomination, one has to plug it into a TV via the router's HDMI out and navigate the on-screen menus by tapping remote control-like buttons in a smartphone app.

 I swear I'm not making this up.